MightBeAWolf/virtual-infrastructure/README.md

 - Adjust the secrets.env to match your 1Password item information. set the following variabled
   - PROXMOX_API_TOKEN_ID should map to the `username` in the 1password item.
   - PROXMOX_API_SECRET should map to the `credential` in the 1password item.
-  - PROXMOX_API_HOSTNAME should map to the `hostname` in the 1password item.

 The credentials can be tested with the command:
 ```bash